-Popcorn kernels popped in bacon fat sprinkled with a bit of salt.
+Popcorn kernels popped in bacon fat sprinkled with a bit of salt in this Savory Bacon Fat Popcorn.
 It’s simple, delicious – And who can turn down a home that smells like popcorn and bacon?

 Following the Georgia 6 race, I remembered my super brief brush with politics.
 I was perhaps 17 and a family friend recruited my aunt and a few of us to knock on doors in the Projects of the Bronx, gathering signatures for a NY district Congress hopeful.
 I don’t quite remember her name anymore.
 Was it Darlene?
 Not sure.
 Something like that.
 Let’s call her Darlene something-something.

 It was summer, I had nothing to do and so I volunteered.

 A few times a week we’d walk into a shared office crammed with teens, a few adults, and a mean looking old school pushy politician-type.
 He’d give us the ‘push for signatures’ speech.
 He’d claim we needed to push for these signatures, no matter what it took, otherwise Darlene couldn’t run.
 Meeting our signature goal would gain us a tight lipped smile and little to no signatures earned us some ‘We need these fucking signatures!’ and much table banging.
 Mind you, the majority of us were teens.

 We’d ride pee-puddled elevators or stairs, floor after floor knocking on doors identifying registered voters, shoving a clipboard in their faces and asking they provide inexperienced kids their signature just so this chick could represent their district in Congress.

 I knew nothing about her.